niklas2902/py4godot/README.md

 Inspiration for this project was taken from: https://github.com/touilleMan/godot-python.

 This project is currently in an early phase of development.
 Consider this more as a demo and don't use this for bigger projects.

+## Install
+Download the .zip from Releases, extract it and copy the folder into the addons folder on the root of your project.
 ## Prerequesits
 You need a Python 3 version of at least 3.11 with pip installed.